 at home with their families.

 The most common language spoken in the Cottage Grove

-neighborhood is English, spoken by 93.0% of households.
-Some people also speak Spanish (4.9%).
+neighborhood is English, spoken by 93.1% of households.
+Other important languages spoken here include Spanish and French.